Baltic Film, Media, Arts and Communication School of Tallinn University

-Baltic Film, Media and Arts School of Tallinn University (BFM) is a film and media school created in 2005 (as Baltic Film and Media School) as a college of Tallinn University, one of the biggest educational institutions in Estonia.
+Baltic Film, Media and Arts School of Tallinn University (BFM) is a film and media school created in 2005 (as Baltic Film and Media School) as a college of Tallinn University.

-BFM offers a wide-based education in an international environment.
-The study programmes offer tools and skills for working various positions in film production, TV, new media, communication, choreography, art and music.

 BFM provides students with free shooting and post-production equipment, studio space and production support for their creative works, supervised by established professionals from the audiovisual industry.

-The school is situated in Tallinn, the capital of Estonia and the European Capital of Culture in 2011.

 Programs

 BFM offers programs at the Bachelor's, Master's and PhD level in Estonian and English.